2019ChenGong/DPImageBench/README.md

 The results are recorded in `exp/pdp-diffusion/<the-name-of-file>no-dp-mnist_28/stdout.txt`.
 This process is independent of `--method` and uses of `--epsilon`.

 - `train.dp.n_split`: the number of gradient accumulations.
-For example, if you set `batch_size` as 500, but your GPU only allows 250, you can set `train.dp.n_split` as 2.
+For example, if you set `batch_size` as 500, but your server only allows the max `batch_size` 250, you can set `train.dp.n_split` as 2.
-- Change the model size: .
+- Change the model size: For diffusion based model, `model.network.ch_mult` is a list of positive integers, which determines the model size.
+By default, `model.network.ch_mult` is [2,2].
+You can increase the model size through increasing its depth and width.
+To increase the depth, you can extend this list by `model.network.ch_mult=[2,2,2]`.
+To increase the width, you can increase the integers in the list by `model.network.ch_mult=[4,4]`.